U.S. Secretary of Defense Robert Gates says the United States is

 concerned about Taliban activity in and around Quetta, the capital of

 Pakistan's southern Baluchistan province.

 The Pakistan government says it hopes the United States will not opt for expanding its drone attacks, saying they have not achieved their objectives.

 President Obama is reviewing U.S. policy in Afghanistan and Pakistan, and an outline is expected later this month (March 31st) at an international conference on Afghanistan in The Hague.

 "The New York Times" reports that many of Mr. Obama's advisers are urging him to continue the Bush administration's policy of attacking Islamic bases in Pakistan's tribal areas.

+Pakistan has condemned the attacks, calling them counter-productive.
 The United States has repeatedly pressured the Pakistani government to do more to root out terrorist bases.